DanialRa04/notion-greeting-widget/README.md

 - Automatic light/dark theme adaptation
 - Local fallback quotes when the quote API is unavailable

-## Important limitations

-A normal website embedded in Notion cannot directly read:

-- The current Notion user's profile name
-- The timezone selected inside Notion settings

-The widget therefore:

-- Uses the browser/device timezone automatically
-- Gets the name from the URL or `config.js`
-- Supports an explicit IANA timezone through the URL

-## GitHub Pages setup

-Upload these files to the root of a GitHub repository:

-- `index.html`
-- `style.css`
-- `script.js`
-- `config.js`

-Enable GitHub Pages under:

-`Settings → Pages → Deploy from a branch → main → / (root)`

 ## Personalize the embed URL

 Base URL: